Timothyke/Nature-Hub/README.md

 Increase awareness of conservation efforts and the importance of biodiversity.
 Serve as an educational platform to inspire curiosity about the natural world.
 🚀 Getting Started
-Follow these steps to get Nature Hub up and running on your local machine.
+Follow these steps to run Nature Hub on your local machine.

 Prerequisites
 Install Node.js or any dependencies your project requires (update this section with the correct technology stack).